Why are Native Plants so Important?

 There are thousands of native plant species in the United States, with almost 2000 in Ohio, and many are underutilized in the green industry.
 Increasing the awareness of the vast number of native plant species and working with the industry to make more of these plants available is a great way to expand biodiversity in home landscapes.

-In a study published in Environmental Management in 2005, researchers estimated there were 40 million acres of turf grass in the U.S., covering almost 2% of the land in our country.
-Turf grass not only consumes massive amounts of water for survival, but does not provide any nectar for our pollinators, or food or shelter for wildlife.
-Working to establish a new normal of having pollinator-friendly habitats in suburbs filled with native plants is important for saving water, reducing fertilizer and pesticide use, and improving the health and sustainability of our planet.
+Turf grass not only consumes massive amounts of water for survival, but does not provide any nectar for pollinators, or food or shelter for wildlife.
+Working to establish a new normal of pollinator-friendly habitats filled with native plants is important for saving water, reducing fertilizer and pesticide use, increasing plant biodiversity, and improving the health and sustainability of our planet.

 There are a few plant species that, in addition to being non-native, are also highly invasive.
 Non-native invasive plants can quickly dominate large areas and push out beneficial native plants.
 Extremely aggressive, hard to control, these invasive plant species can overwhelm and destroy entire ecosystems.
 But given these plants did not evolve alongside our native wildlife, most of these plants cannot be eaten by caterpillars and other wildlife.

-In conclusion, to improve the health of our planet and the sustainability of natural ecosystems, we need to work to stop deforestation and protect our remaining forests, plant more native trees to expand the national tree canopy, remove lawn areas and replace them with pollinator-friendly habitats, plant more native plants with different flower shapes, sizes, and colors that bloom from early spring through late fall, and plant many more native plants to help feed and save endangered pollinators and wildlife.
+To improve the health of our planet and the sustainability of natural ecosystems, we need to work to protect our remaining forests, plant more native trees to expand the national tree canopy, remove lawn areas and replace them with pollinator-friendly habitats, plant more native plants with different flower shapes, sizes, and colors that bloom from early spring through late fall to increase biovisersity, and plant many, many more native plants to help feed and save pollinators and all wildlife.

-On March 31, 2023, Senator Mazie Hirono (D-HI) and Senator Mike Braun (R-IN) brought a bipartisan resolution before the Senate to designate April 2023 as National Native Plant Month, and it passed!
-First passed in 2021, this resolution will be renewed each year.
-To learn more about this legislation and to see a list of groups supporting this Senate Resolution, visit www.NationalNativePlantMonth.org
+In March of 2021, Senator Rob Portman (R-OH) and Senator Mazie Hirono (D-HI) brought a bipartisan resolution before the Senate to designate April 2021 as the first National Native Plant Month, and it passed!
+This resolution has been renewed each year since then.
+To learn more about this resolution and to see a list of 200+ groups supporting it, please visit www.NationalNativePlantMonth.org

 Why are native plants so important?
-Because they are a source of food and shelter for our native bees, butterflies, birds, caterpillars, and all wildlife.
-Please plan events every April to celebrate native plants, by teaching children, friends, and neighbors about why native plants are important for improving the quality of our air, water, and soil, and for providing food for native wildlife.
+Because they are a source of food and shelter for native bees, butterflies, moths, birds, caterpillars, and all wildlife.
+Please plan events every April to celebrate native plants, and teach children, family, friends and neighbors about why native plants are important for increasing biodiversity and improving the health of our planet.